-1 Nautical mile = 1 852 metres; 30 Nautical miles = 55 560 metres; 60 Nautical miles = 111 120 metres.

 Because of the time-out, assignments may be reissued by the competent authority as needed.
 If a Message 23 commanding a reporting interval of 6 or 10 min is not refreshed by the base station, the assigned station will resume normal operation after time-out and thus not establish the assigned rate.

 A Class B" CS" station by default reports sync state 3 and does not report “number of received stations" .
 Therefore it will not be used as sync source for other stations.

-1 Nautical mile = 1 852 metres; 120 Nautical miles = 222 240 metres.